j2store/userguide/flexicontent.md

 4. Go to Extensions->Plugin Manager-> Filter : Select type "system" -> Select the Plugin "System J2Store Flexicontent" and enable the System Plugin.

+##Backend
+### Creating J2Store Field
+1. Go to Flexicontent dashboard, there you will find list of icons.Click on the "New Field" icon.
+You will be taken to create field view, here you have to enter the basic required fields.
+2. Now enter the label as "J2Store Cart" and name as "j2store".
+3. Set Published "Yes", and  Choose the "Flexicontent fields J2Store" from the Dropdown list for Field type.
+4.